Kreindler Wins Legal Victory in Cessna 172S Crash in Texas

 The case arose out of the crash of a Cessna 172S aircraft in July 2003.
 The plane had struck a bird shortly after taking off from an airfield in Texas.
 The bird strike damaged the aircraft and the two pilots aboard attempted to make an emergency landing into a nearby open field.
 As the plane approached the field, however, it stalled at a speed significantly faster than the stall speeds published in the Cessna manual and crashed.
 Both pilots were killed.

 Representing the families of the two pilots, Kreindler filed suit against Cessna alleging, among other things, that Cessna was negligent and strictly liable under Texas product liability law for failing to include in the Cessna 172 flight manual procedures to safely operate the aircraft after sustaining in-flight structural damage.

 Cessna responded by filing a motion to dismiss the case on the grounds that the Federal Aviation Regulations (FARs) provide the exclusive standard of care and therefore preempt (supersede) plaintiffs’ Texas law claims.
 Cessna contended that since it complied with the FARs, it could not be liable and the suit should be dismissed.

-Kreindler attorney William O. Angelley argued that the Cessna motion should be denied because preemption was inappropriate where, as here, Congress did not intend to have the FARs establish the standard of care.
-Judge Leonard Davis of the U.S. District Court for the Eastern District of Texas agreed, and denied Cessna’s motion.
+Kreindler attorneys, including partner Brian Alexander, argued that the Cessna motion should be denied because preemption was inappropriate where, as here, Congress did not intend to have the FARs establish the standard of care.
+Judge Leonard Davis of the U.S. District Court for the Eastern District of Texas agreed and denied Cessna’s motion.